KTS-o7/cyclomatic-complexity-clang-plugin/README.md

 The plugin will generate a report that includes the cyclomatic complexity values for each function in your code.

+To run the plugin on a different source file, simply replace `./test/sample.cpp` with the path to your desired source file.

 Let's take a detailed example to understand how cyclomatic complexity works.
 Consider the following code snippet:

 ```cpp